 Difficulty Speaking to Large Groups

 If the position involves presenting seminars, this weakness would be problematic.
 On the other hand, it is not a weakness that would be particularly detrimental to most occupations.
 It is also a weakness to which the interviewer may relate.
-Mention that you are actively pursuing a public-speaking class to help you overcome your weakness.
+As recommended by the employment website Indeed, turn a negative into a positive with self-awareness and an action plan .
+In this case, you can acknowledge your weakness and explain that you are actively pursuing a public-speaking class to help you overcome it.

 Written Communication Skills